SAT Exam Eligibility: Check Age Limit, Educational Qualification & Required Documents

 Ans: There are no specific country-wise eligibility criteria for the SAT exam.
 Generally, 10th or 11th-class Indian students take the SAT exam.

-Ques: What is the qualification marks for SAT exam?
+Ques: What are the qualification marks for the SAT exam?

 Ans: SAT cut-off ranges between 1300-1500 for top institutions worldwide.
 Candidates with a 1400+ score can easily get admission to the best institutions.